An Algorithmic Framework for Strategic Fair Division: Proof of Theorem

 \item \emph{Cut}: agent $i$ computes the optimal cut on $\mathcal{G}_{k+1}$, say at $x^{*}_{k+1}$.
 Then $i$ maps $x^{*}_{k+1}$ back to a point $x_{k+1}$ on the continuous game, such that $\mathcal{M}(x_{k+1}) = x^{*}_{k+1}$.
 That is, the cut $x_{k+1}$ (made in step $k+1$) is always mapped by the other agents to $x^{*}_{k+1} \in \mathcal{G}_{k+1}$.
 Agent $i$ cuts at $x_{k+1}$. \end{itemize}

 We claim that these strategies give an $\varepsilon$-SPNE.
-The proof follows from the following claim, which we show by induction on $t$ (the maximum number of remaining steps of the protocol):
+The proof follows from the following lemma, which we show by induction on $t$ (the maximum number of remaining steps of the protocol):

-\emph{Whenever there are at most $t$ operations left in the execution, it is $\frac{t\varepsilon}{f(n)}$-optimal to play on the grid.}

-Consider any history of play, where the cuts were made at $x_1, \ldots, x_k$.
+\begin{lemma} Given a point in the execution of the protocol from which there are at most $t$ operations left until termination, it is $\frac{t\varepsilon}{f(n)}$-optimal to play on the grid. \end{lemma} \begin{proof} Consider any history of play, where the cuts were made at $x_1, \ldots, x_k$.
 Without loss of generality, assume it is agent $i$'s turn to move.